debashish110215/misfit_assessment/README.md

 •	Angular Material 8.2.0
 •	SQL SQLEXPRESS 12

+/n

 Features:
 .
 Server side pagination
 .
 Quick add from modal

+How to run:
-Clone the project.
-Clean the project using ide. build and run 'update-migration -verbose' from package manager console to create database.  before that change the connection string on ‘appsettings.json’ with your Data Source, User Id and Password.
+-> Clone the project.
+-> Clean the project using ide.
+-> build and run 'update-migration -verbose' from package manager console to create database.
+-> before that change the connection string on ‘appsettings.json’ with your Data Source, User Id and Password.
+-> if migration not worked for you, restore the MisfitDB.bak and change the connection string into
+	appsettings.json file. then run and enjoy :)